 The response action selected in this DD is necessary to protect human health and the environment.
-The hazards at the site include the potential exposure of human receptors coming into contact with MEC and munitions debris (MD) at MRS-04.
-The remedial investigation (RI) determined that no unacceptable risk to human or ecological receptors exists from munitions constituent (MC)-related contamination present at MRS-04.
-The most likely exposure scenario is direct interaction between human receptors (residents, occupational workers, recreational users, and visitors) and residual MEC potentially present at MRS-04.
+The hazards at the site include a potential for people to come into contact with MEC and munitions debris (MD) at MRS-06.
+Environmental sampling for munitions constituents (MC) was also conducted during the Remedial Investigation (RI).
+The RI determined that no unacceptable risk to human or ecological receptors exists from MC-related contamination present at MRS-06.
+The most likely exposure scenario is direct interaction between human receptors (residents, occupational workers, recreational users, and visitors) and residual MEC potentially present at MRS-06.
 Receptor activities are anticipated to be conducted in both the surface and subsurface soils, to a depth of 15 feet (ft) below ground surface (bgs).
-However, based on the results of the RI and previous investigations, MEC hazards are not expected to be found at depths below 40 inches bgs (USACE, 2019).
+Based on the results of the RI and previous investigations, MEC hazards are not expected to be found at depths below 40 inches bgs (USACE, 2019).